 Second – I’m surprised to see that some webmasters still are not adhering to this Google Guideline for their clients.
 It’s been in effect for the past 18 months.
 In the visual above, this Innkeeper went live in the last 60 days with a known provider in our industry.
 And they have a mobile Pop-up.

 Innkeepers MUST be involved in understanding the basics of their own online presence.
 The high level Do’s and Don’ts.
 The “PERFECT” web provider doesn’t exist.
-Many of us try hard to be (I know we at Acorn do) but changes in our industry come quickly and take massive amounts of time to understand and are unrelenting.
+Many of us try hard to be (I know we at Acorn do) but changes in our industry are unrelenting, come quickly and take massive amounts of time to understand.
 It’s seriously like a game of Whack-a-Mole.
 But we choose to play it for our clients, so that these things DO NOT end up affecting YOUR bottom line.

 Just trusting anyone to “Handle It” for you is a mistake!
 Be a smart “Inn the Know” Innkeeper.
 It will be these Innkeepers that will ride the changing tides impacting our industry!
 Don’t believe me?